-The hoops you will jump through to get your dog accustomed to the camera will depend on the camera and on the personality of your dog.
+The hoops you will be required to jump through to get your dog accustomed to the lens depend on the camera you’re using and the personality of your dog.
 If you’re taking photos with your cell phone, you’ll likely have an easier time getting your pup to warm up.
 The lens on a cell phone camera is very small, and our dogs see our phones around all the time, so it’s not a new object that warrants caution.
-But if you’re using a digital camera, things could take a little longer as convincing your dog to look back into that big, black eye can be a bit more challenging.
+But if you’re using a digital camera, things may take longer.

-No matter your method of collecting photos, you’ll want to start teaching your dog a command that means “look at the camera.”
-Get out your treats, start slowly, and pay him as he improves.
+No matter your method of collecting photos, you’ll want to start teaching your dog a command that means “look at the camera” – for us, that command is “Pay Attention.”
+Get out your treats, start slowly, and reward him as he improves.
 In the beginning you may only get a small head turn toward you – that’s good, build on it!
 It can take a little work to overcome his natural inclination to look away from the camera.

 The line between fun and frustration is razor thin when you’re trying to get the perfect photo of your dog.
 Your pup may be having an off day, people may be blocking your shot, your camera settings may be all wrong – there are many things that can go awry!